-The assessment enables you to achieve the outcomes of the module as detailed in the Learning Outcomes of this specification.
+Reading list: The reading list for this module can be accessed at readinglists.uwe.ac.uk via the following link https://uwe.rl.talis.com/index.html module as detailed in the Learning Outcomes of this specification.
 It also contributes to the learning outcomes of the programme in that it allows you to develop your understanding of an area of English literature in its historical and cultural contexts.
 It develops your appreciation of generic conventions, your ability to apply critical approaches and literary terminology, communicate your ideas effectively, to undertake relevant research and to synthesise critical ideas.